3 Ways You Can Obtain Life Insurance And Keep Your Medicaid Benefits [We Give You The Answers You Need With Life Insurance Options]

 - You need nursing home care

-What does this mean for life insurance?
-In terms of life insurance, this means your policy is essentially ineffective.
+What does this mean for your life insurance?
+It means your policy is essentially ineffective.
 You’ll have to terminate your life insurance policy.
 Or, you can utilize some of the recommendations we describe below.

 However, that stinks, doesn’t it?
 You paid into a policy all those years.
 Now the life insurance is used for something other than its original intention.